Many workplaces are trying to tackle the same set of problems centered around reopening their office to their workforce after the COVID-19 lockdown.

 - Provide transparent status updates.
 Business leaders should regularly share progress updates to maintain safety as well as improving measures where necessary.

-In addition to creating and enforcing guiding principles, the office should be thoroughly sanitized and prepared for reopening.
+In addition to creating and enforcing guiding principles, the office should be thoroughly sanitized in preparation for reopening after lockdown.
 Increase your office cleaning frequency and routinely sanitize frequently touched surfaces (such as desks and tables) and objects (including doorknobs and light switches).

 Before inviting employees back to your office, conduct a risk assessment of your new COVID-19 policies.
 Then inventory, secure, and store the proper personal protective equipment (PPE) needed based on worker risk exposure.
 For example, some restaurants have opted for plexiglass dividers between tables and must secure enough materials for their space, as well as ample backups and proper cleaning supplies.